ss1ss2v1/test/README.md

 this repository only for testing
 I'm a newbie in here so If I Have a a lot of mistake I'm sorry Thank you....
-This Repository contains a simple of PHP syntax as you can see in the File above
+This Repository contains a simple of PHP syntax as you can see in the file above..